 For a first-time conviction under BPC 25658(b), the following penalties may apply:

 - Fines: The convicted individual may be required to pay fines of up to $250.
-The purpose of these fines is to discourage underage alcohol consumption and promote responsible behavior.
+These fines are intended to discourage underage alcohol consumption and promote responsible behavior.

 - Community service: Additionally, first-time offenders can be ordered to perform community service for a maximum of 32 hours.
 The community service must be completed at designated facilities such as an Alcohol and Drug Treatment Facility or a Coroner’s Office.

 - Increased fines: The fines for subsequent offenses can be raised to a maximum of $500.
-This increase aims to deter repeat violations and promote compliance with the law.
+This increase aims to deter subsequent violations and promote compliance with the law.

-- Extended community service: Alongside increased fines, individuals convicted of subsequent offenses may be required to perform up to 48 hours of community service.
+- Extended community service: In addition to increased fines, individuals convicted of subsequent offenses may be required to perform up to 48 hours of community service.
 This extended service duration further emphasizes the importance of responsible behavior and community engagement.

 Be aware that a BPC 25658(b) conviction can lead to a one-year suspension of the offender’s driver’s license.
 This additional penalty underscores the serious nature of underage alcohol consumption and serves as a deterrent to prevent future violations.